10 FAQs About the Merit-based Incentive Payment System (MIPS)

 Clinicians participating in a MIPS APM have special rules governing MIPS data submission.
 For example, the MIPS Quality category will not require a separate data submission if CMS is already collecting quality data for the APM.
 See our APM FAQs to learn about special rules governing MIPS data submission.

 MIPS is auditable by CMS for up to 6 years after the associated data submission.
 Annually, CMS will selectively audit clinicians and groups and require them to share primary source documents, such as patient medical records, within 45 days of request (2018 QPP Final Rule, p837-839); this is unchanged from 2018.
-You can download the CMS recommended data validation and audit documentation for all 2018 MIPS categories and measures and check the CMS QPP resource library website for updated guidance for 2019.

 Some further guidance for different MIPS performance categories: